-b.
-Ventilated air space measuring at least 75mm from the ground covering to the underside of any wall-plates and at least 150mm to the underside of the suspended timber floor (or insulation if provided).
+(b) Ventilated air space measuring at least 75mm from the ground covering to the underside of any wall-plates and at least 150mm to the underside of the suspended timber floor (or insulation if provided).
 Two opposing external walls should have ventilation openings placed so that the ventilating air will have a free path between opposite sides and to all parts.
-The openings should be not less than either 1,500mm2/m run of external wall or 500mm2/m2 of floor area, whichever gives the greater
+The openings should be not less than either 1,500mm2/m run of external wall or 500mm2/ m2 of floor area, whichever gives the greater opening area.

-89 BS 8500-1:2002 Concrete.
-Complementary British Standard to BS EN 206-1 Method of specifying and guidance for the specifier. opening area.
 Any pipes needed to carry ventilating air should have a diameter of at least 100mm.
 Ventilation openings should incorporate suitable grilles which prevent the entry of vermin to the sub-floor but do not resist the air flow unduly.
 If floor levels need to be nearer to the ground to provide level access sub-floor ventilation can be provided through offset (periscope) ventilators.